Zhang Xiaozhong

-Zhang Xiaozhong (張孝忠) (730 – April 30, 791), né Zhang Alao (張阿勞), formally Prince Zhenwu of Shanggu (上谷貞武王), was a Chinese military general, monarch, and politician of the Chinese Tang Dynasty.
+Zhang Xiaozhong (張孝忠) (730 – April 30, 791), né Zhang Alao (張阿勞), posthumous name Prince Zhenwu of Shanggu (上谷貞武王), was a Chinese military general and politician of the Tang dynasty.
 He was of Xi ancestry.
-Initially he served the rebel state Yan, during the Anshi Rebellion, and later served the warlord Li Baochen.
-After Li Baochen's death he joined the Imperial cause, giving the Imperial army a foothold north of the Yellow River in spite of being surrounded by semi-independent warlord realms.
+Initially he served the rebel state Yan, during the An Lushan rebellion, and later served the warlord Li Baochen.
+After Li Baochen's death he joined the Tang imperial cause, giving the Tang army a foothold north of the Yellow River in spite of being surrounded by semi-independent warlord realms.

 Background

 Zhang Xiaozhong, initially known as Zhang Alao, was born in 730, during the reign of Emperor Xuanzong.
 He was of Xi ethnicity.
 His great-grandfather Zhang Jing (張靖) and grandfather Zhang Xun (張遜) were both chieftains of the Yishihuo (乙失活) tribe.
 During Emperor Xuanzong's Tianbao era (742–756), Zhang Alao's father Zhang Mi (張謐) led his tribal people in submitting to Tang rule and was given an honorary title as the minister of vassal affairs.

 Zhang Alao himself was tall, brave, strong, and filially pious.
 In the region, he and Wang Monuogan (later known as Wang Wujun) were known as the strongest warriors.
 Near the end of the Tianbao era, as he was a capable archer, he came to serve under the Tang general An Lushan, and made contributions in defeating Tujue tribes.